 GDPR (General Data Protection Regulation)

 In Europe, the GDPR sets strict rules on data protection and privacy.
 Businesses must ensure that all personal data is completely erased from IT equipment before disposal.
 Failing to do so can result in hefty fines and legal trouble.
-This means businesses need to use certified data destruction methods to comply with GDPR.
+This means businesses need to use data destruction methods to comply with GDPR.

 CCPA (California Consumer Privacy Act)